JoaquinGianan/project-network-analytics-fourthbrain/JG_files/src/README.md

 Capstone_MLE9
 ==============================

-Renato, this is a summary of what is currently in the src folder and the model.py and main.py files. currently everything is working (with more or less intervention) through fastapi and uvicorn.
+Renato, this is a summary of what is currently in my src folder and the model.py and main.py files. currently everything is working (with more or less intervention) through fastapi and uvicorn.

 # model.py